hawksUHC/MelodyMod/README.md

 What's new in V4?

-- Improved ping selector, works better on all pings.
+- Improved ping selector, works better on all pings ranging from under 100ms to over 300ms.
 - Server performance tester, for seeing if Melody Mod will run without issue in your current "server".
 - Improved difficulty selector, less options with better results.
 - All new redesigned GUI.